nav-solutions/gnss-rtk/README.md

 Advantages:

-- easy to deploy with comparison to task complexity
+- Easy to use & deploy, compared to task complexity
-- high level configuration
+- High level configuration
-    - configuration can be very minimalistic (using defaults)
+    - meaningful parameters, user friendly
+    - Configuration script can be kept to a minimum while obtaining good performances
-    - preset is much easier than RTKlib
+    - Configuration preset is easier than RTKlib
-- advanced configuration
+- Advanced configuration
-    - tweak any parameter, like RTKlib
+    - Like RTKLib, it is possible to tweak any parameter here
-- learning material
+- Teaching material and learning experience
-    - use the config script to learn and test physics
+    - Because the configuration preset is easy to manipulate, it is easy to use it to emphasize or observe the contribution of each physical parameter
-- Single or Multi signal.
-Conditions can vary in time (real time compatible).
+- Single or Multi signal
+    - This solver can operate with a single or mixed signals, including signal variations (real time compatible)
+    - User preference should be possible
-- User application agnostic: can be real time or post processed
+- User application agnostic
-    - You provide the data source, it does not have to be a text file.
+    - This solver is compatible with both real-time processing and post-processing
+    - In particular, the solver can work on any data stream, as long as the user fill the requirements imposed by the solver task (physics) and match the proposed interfaces.
 - Context switch:
-    - strategy and context may change, it is not fixed at deploy time.
+    - Strategy, context (input stream) or configuration preset can vary between epochs and does not have to be fixed at deploy time: this solver is compatible with real-time applications
 - Great timescales support and advanced timing topics
+    - This solver allows to navigate in any of the supported timescales
-    - express solution in any timescale
+    - Express solution in any timescale: the solver will apply the correction from the GNSS timescale to the desired timescale.
-    - navigate using any timescale
-    - supports precise timescale corrections
+    - Precise correction: if the user provides precise corrections, the solver will take that into account either in the solving process or when converting to the desired timescale

 Disadvantages:

-- Less advanced than RTKlib, because pure PPP is not possible yet.
+- Less advanced than RTKlib
+    - Pure PPP is not possible yet, this solver is limited to RTK-PPP in case of PPP navigation.
 - Less feedback than RTKlib
     - Models and/or algorithms may be less effective
-    - need more feedback and contributions to obtain final results
+    - Need more feedback from both the community and other developpers.
+    In particular, the solver has been tested thoroughly against static applications, and few pedestrian profiles.
+It has barely been used with roaming devices and fast targets.

 Summary
 =======